Pylons/pyramid/docs/narr/introduction.rst

    def fred_view(request):
        return Response('fred')

-However, unlike some other systems, using decorators for Pyramid configuration does not make your application difficult to extend, test, or reuse.
-The :class:`~pyramid.view.view_config` decorator, for example, does not actually *change* the input or output of the function it decorates, so testing it is a "WYSIWYG" operation.
-You don't need to understand the framework to test your own code.
-You just behave as if the decorator is not there.
-You can also instruct Pyramid to ignore some decorators, or use completely imperative configuration instead of decorators to add views.
-Pyramid decorators are inert instead of eager.
-You detect and activate them with a :term:`scan`.
+However, using Pyramid configuration decorators does not change your code.
+It remains easy to extend, test or reuse.
+You can test your code as if the decorators were not there.
+You can instruct the framework to ignore some decorators.
+You can even use an imperative style to write your configuration, skipping decorators entirely.

 Example: :ref:`mapping_views_using_a_decorator_section`.